 - Fear of dental treatments

 - Fear of loud noise(drill)

 - Feeling uncomfortable leaning back the dental chair

 - Feeling embarassed having bad teeth

-Here are some advises which will help you to get over successfully dental appointments.
+Here is some advice which may help you to successfully get over your dental appointments.

 #1.
 Find a dentist with whom you feel you can have a good collaboration.